Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Experimental Results

 \item Second, the neural network can well represent and utilize source and channel features, which makes the semantic communication system can be optimized toward both human view perception and machine vision tasks.
 However, the existing source and channel coding standards only pursue high performance toward the objective quality assessment indices, e.g., PSNR.

-\item Third, the rate-distortion (RD) optimization guided neural network training and adaptive switching for semantic communication is quite effective and efficient.
+\item Third, the R-D optimization guided neural network training and adaptive switching for semantic communication is quite effective and efficient.
 As analyzed in this paper, a single model to deal with all the source data with diverse structures and varying wireless channel states is inefficient obviously.
-Therefore, the adaptively learning and switching according to source data and channel state is \emph{a necessary solution} to enhance the RD performance for all deep learning based semantic communication systems.
-In addition, compared with the adaptive coding paradigm used in traditional source and channel coding where one appropriate coding mode is selected from the predefined mode pool with limited number of options, our ASC system leverages the overfitting property of neural network to adapt to arbitrary coding mode.
-Hence, our RD guided learning ASC system is much more flexible to be tailored for specific source and channel instance, also, its adaptation complexity is lower than the mode selection in traditional coding methods. \end{itemize}
+Therefore, the adaptively learning and switching according to source data and channel state is \emph{a necessary solution} to enhance the R-D performance for all deep learning based semantic communication systems.
+In addition, compared with the adaptive coding paradigm used in traditional source and channel coding where one appropriate coding mode is selected from the predefined mode pool with limited number of options, this paper leverages the overfitting property of neural network to adapt to arbitrary coding mode.
+Hence, the proposed adaptive semantic communication system is much more flexible to be tailored for specific source and channel instance with lower complexity. \end{itemize}

 In a nutshell, our overfitting method has efficiently catalyzed semantic communication system to provide more promising results.
 It is a necessary approach for all learning-based end-to-end communication system to further boost performance, which is indeed aligned with the evolution route of both traditional and neural video codec \cite{ma2019image}.